pureconfig/pureconfig/docs/src/main/tut/add-support-for-complex-types.md

-**pro**: more efficient than method 2 because instead of using another data type, it provides the missing pieces of information to PureConfig so that PureConfig can derive the `ConfigReader[Identifiable]` by itself **cons**: Shapeless magic.
-If you know Shapeless, this is doable, otherwise I would be careful.
+**pro**: more efficient than method 2 because instead of using another data type, it provides the missing pieces of information to PureConfig so that PureConfig can derive the `ConfigReader[Identifiable]` by itself.

+**cons**: shapeless magic.
+If you know shapeless, this is doable, otherwise I would be careful.

 #### Summary

+- **method 1** is good to add support for complex types with a similar structure of what is supported by PureConfig, e.g. products and coproducts;
-- **method 1** is good to add support for simple types or types that don't need PureConfig's way to decode products (classes) or coproducts (sealed families of classes)
+- **method 2** is good to add support for simple types or types that don't need PureConfig's way to decode products (case classes) or coproducts (sealed families of classes);
-- **method 2** is good to add support for complex types with a similar structure of what is supported by PureConfig, e.g. products and coproducts
-- **method 3** is good when method 2 is too slow or when you need to add only part of the information to let PureConfig work, e.g. if you had the generic representation of `Class1` and you just have to add the default instance for the arguments
+- **method 3** is good when method 2 is too slow or when you need to add only part of the information to let PureConfig work, e.g. if you had the generic representation of `Class1` and you just have to add the default instance for the arguments.

-The preferred method is **method 2** because it's the easiest to use and the more idiomatic.
+The preferred method is **method 1** because it's the easiest to use and the more idiomatic.
-In libraries like PureConfig, the best way to add a new data type is often to take something supported by the library and "map it" to your new data type.
+In libraries like PureConfig, the best way to add a new data type is often to take something supported by the library and "map it" to the new data type.